cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/system_performance_historical.md

 subcategory: ""
 description: |-
   It performs read operation on Health and Performance.
-  This data source retrieves the historical performance indicators .
-The data can be retrieved for the last 3 months.
+  Retrieves the average values of cluster key performance indicators (KPIs), like CPU utilization, memory utilization or network rates grouped by time intervals within a specified time range.
+The data will be available from the past 24 hours.
 ---

 # dnacenter_system_performance_historical (Data Source)

 It performs read operation on Health and Performance.

-- This data source retrieves the historical performance indicators .
-The data can be retrieved for the last 3 months.
+- Retrieves the average values of cluster key performance indicators (KPIs), like CPU utilization, memory utilization or network rates grouped by time intervals within a specified time range.
+The data will be available from the past 24 hours.

 ## Example Usage